Australian College of Physiotherapists

 The Australian College of Physiotherapists operates under a set of Regulations that are officially approved by the APA Board of Directors.

-Candidates and Facilitators of the two year training program may be guided by the following Australian College of Physiotherapists policies:
+Trainees and facilitators of the two-year training program may be guided by the Australian College of Physiotherapists policies and procedures.
+These are available in appendix 11 of the 2018 Training Program Manual

 Australian Physiotherapy Association